 Takes risks often, and often without thinking before acting

-Seems to be in constant motion; runs or climbs, at times with no apparent goal except
+Seems to always be in motion; runs or climbs, at times with no clear goal except motion

-Fidgets with hands or squirms when in his or her seat and fidgets excessively
+Fidgets with hands or squirms when in a seat

 Loses or forgets things repeatedly and often